savonet/book/technology.md

 describing the contents of the audio.
 A typical music file will contain, as metadata, the title, the artist, the album name, the year of recording, and so on.
-Custom metadata are also useful to indicate the loudness of the file, the desired cue points, and so on (see below).
+Custom metadata are also useful to indicate the loudness of the file, the desired cue points, and so on.

 Streaming {#sec:audio-streaming}
 ---------